w1ne/w1ne.github.io/_posts/personal/2023-06-16-Selling-options-strategy.md

 This is a rough estimation and doesn't account for changes in market conditions, stock performance, or the risks associated with using leverage.

-You can simulate options return (assuming monthly compounding) in the calcualtor below:
+You can simulate options return (assuming monthly compounding) in the calcualtor below.

 {% include calculator_compounding.html %}

 # Risks
 Does the Options way worth the trouble?
 As established at the beginning of the post, passive investment can allow achieving 100k in 5-7 years in a low-risk way, compared to the conservative options trading method which can generate 100k in 3 years, but is much more riskier.